fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 });
 ```

-Finally, we need to define the Renderer prototree – the instructions for rendering
+Finally, we need to define the Renderer protoTree – the instructions for rendering
 the model value into the template.
-This prototree will need to be a little bit more complicated
+This protoTree will need to be a little bit more complicated
 than what we used for the auto-pilot preference.
-That prototree needed to do only one thing:
+That protoTree needed to do only one thing:
 bind the model value to the input element.
 For the range input, we still need to bind the model
 value, but we _also_ need to set the `min`, `max` and `step` attributes of the element.
 For this,
 a simple key/value pair isn’t enough.Instead of a simple string reference as the value,